 “It’s super helpful to know when we invest in UX improvements, that it’s actually made a meaningful impact on how users feel,” says Soto.

-As Manager of User Research Operations, Lindsey Redinger and her team use the qualitative component of NPS surveying to pinpoint what aspects of the InVision platform can be improved upon – in turn, reducing customer churn in the long run.
+Director of Marketing, Dave Amirault, and the Pagely team use the quantitative and qualitative components of NPS surveying to pinpoint what aspects of Pagely’s solution can be improved upon – in turn, reducing customer churn in the long run.
 According to Amirault: